Skip to Content

 Statutory Blight was triggered following the decision by the Secretary of State on 26 June 2018 to designate the Airports NPS for a new North-West Runway at Heathrow.

 Properties falling within the red line shown on the plan found at Annex A of the Airports NPS will be capable of being affected by statutory blight, subject to meeting statutory criteria.
-A copy of the Annex A plan can be found here.
+Please see a copy of the Annex A plan.
 Property owners within this area can ask for the purchase of their property by serving a valid blight notice to either Heathrow or the Department of Transport.
-For details of how to do this, click here.
+Details of how to serve a valid blight notice.

 To serve a blight notice a person must have a ‘qualifying interest’ in the land.